DoDAO-io/dodao-aave-introduction-course/generated/questions/intro-to-lending-borrowing.md

 ---

-##### Pick the correct statement(s).

-- [x]  Traditional Finances allow censorship.
-- [x]  Traditional Finances are not transparent.
-- [x]  Traditional Finances are simple and less risky when compared to others.
-- [ ]  None of these

-Hint: NoHint

-Explanation: Traditional finances allows censorship and they have numerous blind spots.
-They are simple and less risky.

-Sub Topics: lending-borrowing-tradFi

----

-##### How users assets are secured by DeFi?
+##### In decentralized finance (DeFi), when users lend their assets, who maintains possession of them?

 - [ ]  Assets are controlled by Swiss bank.
-- [x]  Assets are secured by blockchain and smart-contracts.
+- [x]  Assets are maintained by smart-contracts of the protocol.
 - [ ]  Assets are secured by group of Finance companies.
-- [ ]  Assets are not secured
+- [ ]  None of these

 Hint: NoHint

-Explanation: Assets are secured by blockchain and smart-contracts.
+Explanation: Users assets are maintained by smart-contracts of the protocol.

 Sub Topics: lending-borrowing-DeFi

 ---

-##### Which of the following is(are) correct about interest and interest rates in DeFi?
+##### Which of the following is(are) correct about DeFi protocols?

-- [ ]  Interest rates are constant for every assets.
+- [x]  Users can lend and borrow assets anonymously within DeFi protocols.
-- [x]  Interest rates vary for different assets in DeFi.
+- [x]  Interest rates vary for different assets in DeFi protocols.
-- [ ]  DeFi's takes most of the interest from the borrowers.
+- [ ]  Majority of the interest that accrues goes to DeFi protocols.
-- [x]  Most of the interest from the borrowers goes to the lenders.
+- [x]  Fees in DeFi are quite less as compared to TradFi and majority of the interest that accrues goes to lenders.

-Hint: Interest rates in DeFi
+Hint: NoHint

-Explanation: Interest rates vary for different assets in DeFi.
-Most of the interest from the borrowers goes to lenders.
+Explanation: Users can lend and borrow assets without revealing their identities within DeFi protocols.
+The rates of return differ for different assets in DeFi protocols.
+The majority of the interest that accrues goes to lenders.

 Sub Topics: lending-borrowing-DeFi

 ---

-##### How does DeFi protocols are governed?
+##### How are DeFi protocols governed?

-- [x]  Most of the DeFi's are governed by native token holders of the protocol.
+- [x]  Most of the DeFi protocols are governed by native token holders of the protocol.
-- [ ]  DeFi's are governed by the artificial intelligence.
+- [ ]  DeFi protocols are governed by lenders.
-- [ ]  DeFi's are governed by group of banks.
+- [ ]  DeFi protocols are governed by group of banks.
 - [ ]  None of These.

 Hint: NoHint

-Explanation: Most of the DeFi's are governed by native token holders of the protocol since the protocol is decentralized.
+Explanation: Most of the DeFi protocols are governed by native token holders of the protocol.
+Token holders vote on different proposals to update or enhance the protocol.

 Sub Topics: lending-borrowing-DeFi

 ---

-##### What is(are) the advantages of DeFi's?
+##### What are the advantages of DeFi protocol's?

 - [x]  DeFi's are resistant to censorship.
 - [ ]  DeFi's are simple and no risks involved in it.
-- [x]  DeFi's are efficient as everything is automated by smart-contracts.
 - [x]  DeFi's are transparent hence no hidden fees are involved in DeFi.
+- [ ]  None of these

 Hint: NoHint

-Explanation: DeFi's are resistant to censorship, transparent and efficient.
+Explanation: DeFi's are resistant to censorship and transparent.
 No hidden fees are involved in DeFi's.
 Most of the interest from the borrowers goes to lenders.

 Sub Topics: lending-borrowing-DeFi

 ---

-##### How DeFi's are efficient?
+##### How DeFi protocols are efficient?

-- [x]  Defi's automate the protocol using smart-contracts.
+- [x]  DeFi's automate the protocol using smart-contracts.
-- [x]  The possibility of server down is very low in Defi's.
+- [x]  The possibility of server down is very low in DeFi's.
-- [x]  DeFi's are decentralized platforms hence most profits are utilized by users.
-- [ ]  DeFi's are transparent their core smart-contracts can be viewed and analzed by anyone and they are resistant to censorship.
+- [x]  DeFi's are transparent their core smart-contracts can be viewed and analzed by anyone.
+- [ ]  None of  These

 Hint: Decentralized and smart-contracts.

-Explanation: DeFi's are decentralized entities using smart-contracts as their backend.
+Explanation: DeFi's automate the protocol using smart-contracts.
 Since DeFi's are running on blockchain the possibility of server down is very low.
+They are transparent their core smart-contracts can be viewed and analyzed by anyone.

 Sub Topics: lending-borrowing-DeFi